Westdale Town Center: Sale and redevelopment plans

 Investor group A. Shapiro LLC, an investor group led by local realtor Scott Byers, acquired Westdale Mall in a transaction that took effect on January 1, 2013.
-Leasing duties were handed over to the Denver-based Frew Development Group as part of the sale.
-A. Shapiro plans to invest $90 million to redevelop the Westdale Mall site.
+Development was handed over to the Denver-based Frew Development Group as part of the sale.
+Frew plans to invest $90 million to redevelop the Westdale Mall site.

 Plans call for demolishing most of the current mall except for the JCPenney, Younkers, and vacant Von Maur anchors, and turning the site into a "multiuse destination" similar to the Streets at Southglenn in Colorado and Jordan Creek Town Center in Des Moines.
 While the mall remains open, redevelopment was expected to begin in the first quarter of 2013 with the demolition of the former Montgomery Ward/Steve & Barry's building.

 The mall remained open until March 31, 2014, at which point all tenants moved out except for JCPenney, Younkers, and a City Looks hair salon.
 The mall was then demolished except for the anchor stores.

 On January 31, 2018, The Bon-Ton announced that Younkers would be closing in April 2018 as part of a plan to close 42 stores nationwide which left JCPenney as the only anchor left.

 Incidents

-On December 19th, 1979, just 2 months after the mall opened, 18-year old Michelle Martinko was killed in the mall's parking lot.
-Jerry Lynn Burns was arrested in 2018 on the 39th anniversary of the murder, and he was convicted of first degree murder on February 24, 2020.
+On December 19, 1979, just two months after the mall opened, 18-year-old Michelle Martinko was killed in the mall's parking lot.
+Jerry Lynn Burns was arrested in 2018 on the 39th anniversary of the murder, and he was convicted of first-degree murder on February 24, 2020.